foorschtbar/LoRaProMini/README.md

 ## Firmware Changelog

+### Version 2.3

+- Fixed Typo

 ### Version 2.2

 - An additional send delay between 0 and 20s has been added to avoid overlaps between different nodes with exactly the same send interval
-- Some Flash memory optimizations
+- Some flash memory optimizations

 ### Version 2.1